MHolmes91/opencode-gh-utilities/README.md

-# GitHub Operations Skills Pack
+# opencode-gh-utilities

 A set of OpenSkills-driven gh automations plus Opencode agents, subagents, and commands that keep workflows and pull requests healthy.
-Everything lives directly in this repository so it can be installed locally or imported into another project.
+Everything lives directly in the opencode-gh-utilities repository so it can be installed locally or imported into another project.

 ## Contents